latiotech/insecure-kubernetes-deployments/README.md

 For testing insecure-app, run `kubectl port-forward pod/[POD-NAME] 8080:8080 -n insecure-app`.
 You can now test in your browser at `http://localhost:8080/`

+For testing insecure-app0js, run `kubectl port-forward pod/[POD-NAME] 3000:3000 -n insecure-js`.
+You can now test in your browser at `http://localhost:8080/`

 For workload-security-evaluator, run `k exec -it [POD-NAME] -n insecure-app -- /bin/bash`, then `pwsh` to being invoking tests such as `Invoke-AtomicTest T1105-27 -ShowDetails`

 9. `terraform destroy` when you're done!